Knowledge

 Configuration

 Open Settings > Knowledge.
-Both an embedding and a reranking model must be set before Knowledge Bases can be used.
+An embedding model must be set before Knowledge Bases can be used.
+A reranking model is optional.

 Embedding Configuration